Myslív: History

 The first written mention of Myslív is from 1352.
 The village was probably founded by the Cistercian monks from the nearby monastery of Pomuk, shortly after the monastery was established.
 In Vráž hill near Myslív, the monks opened gold mines.
 The Church of the Assumption of the Virgin Mary was first documented in 1384 and for several hundred years, it served as the parish church.
 After the monastery was burned down by the Hussites in 1420, the gold mines ceased to exist and Myslív became part of the Zelená Hora estate.

 The first written mention of Milčice is from 1551, when it was abolished in its original site and rebuilt by a nearby hill.
 A large pond was created in its original site in 1608.
 Loužná was first mentioned in 1558.

 From 1584, the area was owned by the Sternberg family.
 In 1630, during the Thirty Years' War, the territory was bought by the Martinic family and became part of Plánice.
-Because of the war, the Habsburg monarchy led efforts of re-Catholization and Germanisation of the Czech lands.
+Because of the war, the Habsburg monarchy led efforts of re-Catholicisation and Germanisation of the Czech lands.
 Since at least 1643, Myslív's church has kept vital records of its member villages, used to document and verify baptisms and marriages as Catholic rather than Protestant.
 In 1790, the Wallis family acquired the estate and it remained in their possession until the 1920s, when the Schaffgotsch family acquired the land after the land reform.

 From the revolution in 1848, Myslív, Loužná and Milčice were separate municipalities, and Nový Dvůr was a hamlet administered by Myslív.
 In 1975, Loužná was merged with Myslív, and Milčice was merged with Kovčín.
 In 1976, Kovčín, Milčice and Nehodiv were incorporated into the Myslív municipality.
 Since 1 January 1992, Kovčín and Nehodiv have been separate municipalities again.